surprisetalk/croak/README.md

 At some point in time, I want to redo all the symbols to make them "intuitive", and then make a font for beautiful, convenient typing experiences.
 Making a font shouldn't be too difficult, right?
+First play around with a 16x8-pixel character set.

 Do we want to keep `+`, `-`, `*`, `/`?

 Get rid of terms like "y-axis" that refer to variables that aren't bound. `y` isn't actually a thing.

+Base-12 is easier than base-10 for the human brain.
+Include this in the manifesto.

+Include some recommendations for alternate number characters, but don't force them.

+In a sense, the standard library defines the axioms.
+Don't worry about going too deep!
+Let everything develop organically over time.

+Make this into a higher-level programming language!
+That would be a huge "selling-point" -- computer-assisted proofs, playgrounds, easier sharing, etc.

 ### RESEARCH